Why Do I Have the Chills?

 What Should I Do to Treat the Chills?

-- If you feel the chills coming on, you should resist the urge to bundle up until you know your temperature.
+- If you feel the chills coming on, resist the urge to bundle up until you know your temperature.
 Keep clothing and blankets light to prevent overheating.

 - Also, if you feel the “burning up” of fever, don’t cool yourself excessively, as it may cause your body to raise your fever to compensate, potentially causing more damage.
 If you are uncomfortable from your fever, consider an over-the-counter fever reducer like acetaminophen or ibuprofen.